 However, AI use and AI policies are still quite nascent in Africa.
 To date, only a handful of African countries have developed national AI strategies and guidelines, and the adoption of key policies conducive to AI such as data privacy and transfer, consumer protection, fair use copyright rules, and national AI skilling is still wanting across the continent.
 African firms and other stakeholders reveal considerable gains from AI, but also share concerns about data privacy and cybersecurity challenges and the specter of data localization.

 Google’s 2024 AI Sprinters report underscores the pivotal role of AI and digital policies in driving AI adoption across African firms, agencies, and economies.
-The purpose of this report is to build on the AI Sprinters and develop an AI Policy Blueprint for Africa, aimed to promote thinking on policies conducive to the adoption and use of AI in Africa.
+The purpose of this report, supported by Google, is to build on the AI Sprinters and develop an AI Policy Blueprint for Africa (French version here), aimed to promote thinking on policies conducive to the adoption and use of AI in Africa.

 Based on survey data with 2,000 African firms, students, and other stakeholders and an analysis of 50 African countries’ adoption of policies conducive to the use of AI, this Blueprint calls for: